dinhanhthi/dinhanhthi.com/README.md

 # https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions

 npm install # run once

+# If you have any problem with the installation sharp
+# Try to change the python path to python2
+# Best practice: create a python env containing python just for this task!
 ```

 Because of the weakness of eleventy, we have to do below things to make the dev locally much faster!